ArtBerger88/ArtBerger88/README.md

 -
 - 😄 😄I'm just an guy wanting to play with computers.
 -
-- ⚡ FUN FACT: Huge Original Star Wars Fan!!!!!
-Anything SciFi or space related, i really like.
+- ⚡ FUN FACT: Huge Original Trilogy Star Wars Fan!!!!!
+Anything SciFi or space related, i really am interested in.

 <!---
 ArtBerger88/ArtBerger88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.